MSRSSP/core-slicing/quick-start.md

         617474657374003100746573742d6461746100000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000
 ```

+:key: The attestation and verification keypair is currently hardcoded in slice-hss/bypass-uboot/keys/key_private_key.h and slice-hss/bypass-uboot/keys/key_public_key.h.

 ### [Optional] Create more slices
 To create more slices, follow the same steps as creating a new slice.